 6. Constantly updated backlog

-That’s my job – to translate client’s ideas to user stories and plan new development iterations in advance.
+That’s Project Manager’s job – to translate the client’s ideas to user stories and plan new development iterations in advance.

 7. Constant communication with the client